Frankfurter Würstel © Wien Tourismus, Peter Rigaud

 A late-night institution: the Würstelstand

-After a long night of revelry, there is nothing like a hearty snack to avoid a rude awakening the next day.
+At the end of a long night out, there is nothing better than a hearty snack to avoid a rude awakening the next day - and in Vienna there is no better place to go than the traditional 'Würstelstand'.

 The Würstelstand owner is a robust, humourous character who has nerves of steel and enjoys to dish out sideorders of worldy wisdom on the house.
 The later the hour, the more eccentric the stall's clientele - often a mix of taxi drivers, clubbers and insomniacs.
 A stop-over at a Würstelstand on the way home means to get involved in a truly Austrian ritual – and you might even get to know some of the more unusual locals.